This post isn’t a guide on how to write an “A” research paper.

 Step #2 Create a Research Plan

-Write a Research Question—This is a specific question based on your paper topic.
+A research question is specific and based on your paper topic.
 It helps you focus your research.
 Sometimes a research question is about how or why something occurs.
-It could be about the components of a topic etc.
+It could be about the components of an issue etc. Check out this post, https://www.academicwritingsuccess.com/6-sensational-ways-to-create-a-research-question/ to learn 6 excellent ways you can discover a research question.

 - How long will it take you to find sources?